 The Vatican is a state-like entity.
 Legal personality of state-like entities.
-International legal status of subjects of the federation
+International legal status of the subjects of the federation

 The theory of international law distinguishes the following types state-like entities: